James Burrough (architect)

 Sir James Burrough (1 September 1691 – 7 August 1764) was an English academic, antiquary, and amateur architect.
-He was Master of Gonville and Caius College, Cambridge, and designed or refaced several of the buildings at Cambridge University in a Classical style.
+He was Master of Gonville and Caius College, Cambridge, and designed or refaced several of the buildings at the University of Cambridge in a Classical style.

 Biography

 The son of James Burrough, M.D., of Bury St. Edmunds, Suffolk, he was born on 1 September 1691.
 Educated at the grammar school at Bury for eight years, he entered Gonville and Caius College, Cambridge in 1708.
 He proceeded to the degree of B.A. in 1711, and to that of M.A. in 1716.
 He was elected one of the esquire bedells in 1727, resigning the post in 1749.
 He was fellow of his college (on Mrs. Frankland's foundation) in 1738, and Master in 1754, an office which he held until his death on 7 August 1764.
 He was vice-chancellor in 1759.

 He was a Fellow of the Society of Antiquaries, and a collector of pictures, prints, and medals.
 The Duke of Newcastle, chancellor of the university, procured Burrough a knighthood in November 1759.
 He died in 1764 and was buried in the antechapel of Caius College.